abilandz/PH8124/Lecture_4/Lecture_4.md

 done
 ```

-With key words **continue** and **break** you can either continue or bail out from **for**, **while** and **until** loops.
+With keywords **continue** and **break** you can either continue or bail out from **for**, **while** and **until** loops.
 Outside of these 3 loops these commands are meaningless, and will produce an error.
 If you have nested loops, you can from inner loop continue or break directly the outerloop.
 The outer loop level you want to continue or break, you specify with

 ```bash
 break some-integer